 The field strength amplitude of the frequency filtered ccbeam was determined by averaging it over a time window with the size of the inverse sub-band.
 As an example, a broadened pulse for a sub-band of ~ 1.3 MHz is plotted in Fig. 11.
-The values in the top left corner of the plot read: the event number 13, the frequency sub-band from 48.1 MHz to 49.4 MHz, the E-field peak SNR of 27.1σ of the frequency bin and the offset between the fullband peak maximum and the sub-band peak maximum of -20.4 ns.
+The values in the top left corner of the plot read: event number 13, frequency sub-band from 48.1 MHz to 49.4 MHz; E-field peak SNR of 27.1σ of the frequency bin and the offset between the full-band peak maximum and the sub-band peak maximum of -20.4 ns.
+The dot lies at a higher field strength, since its frequency bin lies below the center frequency of the full-band beam of 60 MHz.
 The cc-beam shows correlation fringes for the center frequency of the sub-band.
 For comparison, the Gauss-fit on the smoothed full-band peak was broadened in width by the total number of frequency bins of 24.
 The plotted pulse for a sub-band below the center frequency of the LOPES band is higher than the full-band pulse, which is consistent with the negative slope in the resulting spectrum.